Google API Keys

 The best long-term solution is to create your own Google Cloud Platform API key:

-• Go to https://cloud.google.com/maps-platform/.
+- Go to https://console.cloud.google.com/google/maps-apis/start.
 Sign in if you are not already logged into a Google account.

-• To check on your newly-created API Key (or make another one), click on Credentials in the sidebar or navigate to https://console.developers.google.com/apis/credentials.
+- To check on your newly-created API Key (or make another one), click on Credentials in the sidebar or navigate to https://console.cloud.google.com/apis/credentials.

-Note: once you've entered your key into a GPS Visualizer input form, it will be saved in a "cookie," so you won't have to enter it again unless you switch to a different browser.
+Note: Once you've entered your key into a GPS Visualizer input form, it will be saved in a "cookie," so you won't have to enter it again unless you switch to a different browser.

 About "Billing"